-Hotel Client: CityHub Location: Vesterbro, Copenhagen, Denmark Status: Under construction
+Type: Hotel Client: CityHub Location: Vesterbro, Copenhagen, Denmark Status: Completed, September 2020

 CityHub satisfies this demand by customer-oriented efficiency, spatially optimized private hubs and seamless self-service systems and a CityHost there 24/7 to offer travellers a highly efficient yet personalized and human experience.
 The new CityHub Copenhagen designed by Spacon & X is no exception.
 With its 215 hubs, central location and several common areas this is the largest and latest manifestation of the CityHub mission.

 The concept of guest-oriented experience is based upon the inversely proportional relation between the compact private hubs and the open common areas.
 Spacon & X’s founding partner Niklone Dyrup Carlsen says that “the project embraces contrasts and contradictions as a conceptual and visual strength to guide the unique design of CityHub Copenhagen.
 A collision of mutually supporting but contrasting experiences – while the hubs are compact, futuristic and tech based the common areas are tactile, warm and welcoming.”

 All common areas in the new CityHub have a high-volume human traffic of different needs and agendas.
 Many travelers will be on their own or in groups of two, therefore it is important for both the social experience and the space efficiency to make it comfortable for one person to sit down next to or across from a stranger.

 The Hang-out Area combines a raw industrial space with custom pieces of furniture by Spacon & X, highly tactile textiles, second-hand furniture and plants to realise the contrasts and contradictions concept.
 The result is an honest expression that resonates with the values of young travellers, yet also provides the comfort that those guests seek to relax into.